material-components/material-components-web/packages/mdc-list/README.md

 `setSingleSelection(value: Boolean) => void` | Sets the list to be a selection list.
 Enables the `enter` and `space` keys for selecting/deselecting a list item.
 `setSelectedIndex(index: Number) => void` | Toggles the `selected` state of the list item at index `index`.
 `setUseActivated(useActivated: boolean) => void` | Sets the selection logic to apply/remove the `mdc-list-item--activated` class.
+`setFocusInListItemChildren(enable: Boolean) => void` | Sets the list to enable or disable focusing in list item children.
 `handleFocusIn(evt: Event) => void` | Handles the changing of `tabindex` to `0` for all button, anchor, radio, and checkbox elements when a list item receives focus.
 `handleFocusOut(evt: Event) => void` | Handles the changing of `tabindex` to `-1` for all button, anchor, radio and checkbox elements when a list item loses focus.
 `handleKeydown(evt: Event) => void` | Handles determining if a focus action should occur when a key event is triggered.